Tencent/omi/site/omis-src/src/docs/en/global-store.md

 })
 ```

-* Declare a dependent path by `static use'.
+* Declare a dependent path by `use'.
 * `globalStore` injects all components from the root node through the third parameter of render.

 Here is a complicated example of `use'.